taufiqelrahman/talk2notes/README.md

 ## ✨ Features

+- � **Free to Use**: Default Groq integration with generous free tier (no credit card required!)
-- 🎯 **Multi-format Support**: Upload MP3, WAV, M4A, MP4, MKV, MOV, and more
+- �🎯 **Multi-format Support**: Upload MP3, WAV, M4A, MP4, MKV, MOV, and more
-- 🤖 **AI-Powered**: Transcription and summarization using OpenAI, Groq, Deepgram, or Anthropic
+- 🤖 **AI-Powered**: Transcription and summarization using Groq (default), OpenAI, Deepgram, or Anthropic
 - 📊 **Structured Output**: Organized notes with paragraphs, bullet points, concepts, and definitions
 - 💾 **Export Options**: Download as JSON or Markdown
 - ⚡ **Fast Processing**: Automatic audio extraction from video files using FFmpeg